How target distributions shape optimal stochastic resetting: Introduction

-Nature is full of instances of first-passage processes \cite{redner_book,metzler_book}.
-Search problems can be formulated in terms of them, focusing on analyzing specific quantities related to the first-passage time---like the mean first-passage time (MFPT)---as key indicators of search performance.
-These problems are especially relevant from an applied perspective and have a significant impact across a wide range of disciplines, from biophysics---at various scales, from single molecules \cite{Li_cells_11} to animal foraging \cite{foraging_book,mendez_book}---to computing methods \cite{optimal_search_book}, rescue mission strategies \cite{Kratzke_rescue_10}, or reliability theory \cite{reliability_book,DeBruyne_optimization_20}, to name just a few.
+Nature is full of instances of first-passage processes~\cite{redner_book,metzler_book}, ranging from the first encounter of two reacting molecules to the first flower visited by a pollinator.
+Search processes can be formulated in terms of first-passage problems, with the focus on analyzing specific quantities related to the first-passage time---like the mean first-passage time (MFPT)---as key indicators of search performance.
+These problems are especially relevant from an applied perspective and have a significant impact across a wide range of disciplines, from biophysics---at various scales, from single molecules~\cite{Li_cells_11} to animal foraging~\cite{foraging_book,mendez_book}---to computing methods~\cite{optimal_search_book}, rescue mission strategies~\cite{Kratzke_rescue_10}, or reliability theory~\cite{reliability_book,DeBruyne_optimization_20}, to name just a few.